Proportionality and the Limits of Welfarism: Price Systems

 Note that one can check whether a given committee is priceable by solving a simple linear program.
 In contrast, it is coNP-complete to check whether a given committee provides proportional justified representation \citep{AEHLSS18}.

 We now show that Phragm\'en's rule always returns a priceable committee.
-(Thus, a priceable committee always exists.)
-The proof follows very naturally from the definition; this leads us to view priceability as a defining property of ``Phragm\'en-like'' rules, and we note that Rule X is one of them; a similar proof works for what is known in the literature as ``Phragm\'en's optimal rule''.
+(Thus, for every profile $P$ and every $k$, there always exists a priceable committee of size $k$.)
+The proof follows very naturally from the definition; this leads us to view priceability as a defining property of ``Phragm\'en-like'' rules, and we note that the Method of Equal Shares is one of them.
+A similar proof works for what is known in the literature as ``Phragm\'en's optimal rule''.

-\begin{proposition} Phragm\'en's rule and Rule X always return priceable committees. \end{proposition} \begin{proof} The fact that Rule X returns priceable committees follows directly from its definition.
-In the remaining part of the proof we will focus on the Phragm\'en's sequential rule.
+\begin{proposition} Phragm\'en's rule and Equal Shares always return priceable committees. \end{proposition} \begin{proof} The fact that Equal Shares returns priceable committees follows directly from its definition.
+In the remaining part of the proof we will focus on Phragm\'en's sequential rule.

 First, observe that the definition of priceability does not depend on the initial budget of the voters.
 One can always rescale their initial budgets, the price, and their payment functions by multiplying them by a constant.